risingwavelabs/risingwave-docs/docs/sql/data-types/data-type-jsonb.md

 ## JSONB functions and operators

-For the full list of JSON and JSONB functions and operators, see [JSON functions and operators](/sql/functions-operators/sql-function-json.md).
+For the full list of JSONB functions and operators, see [JSON functions and operators](/sql/functions-operators/sql-function-json.md).